MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-exclusions-microsoft-defender-antivirus.md

 - Review and audit changes to your list of exclusions.
 Your security team should preserve context around why a certain exclusion was added to avoid confusion later on.
 Your security team should be able to provide specific answers to questions about why exclusions exist.

-## Audit Antivirus Exclusions
+## Audit antivirus exclusions on Exchange systems

-Exchange has supported integration with the Antimalware Scan Interface (AMSI) since the June 2021 Quarterly Updates for Exchange.
-It's highly recommended to ensure these updates are installed and AMSI is working using the guidance provided by the Exchange Team as this integration allows the best ability for Defender Antivirus to detect and block exploitation of Exchange.
+Microsoft Exchange has supported integration with the Antimalware Scan Interface (AMSI) since the June 2021 Quarterly Updates for Exchange (see [Running Windows antivirus software on Exchange servers](/exchange/antispam-and-antimalware/windows-antivirus-software)).
+It's highly recommended to install these updates and make sure that AMSI is working properly. using the guidance provided by the Exchange Team as this integration allows the best ability for Defender Antivirus to detect and block exploitation of Exchange.

 Many organizations exclude the Exchange directories from antivirus scans for performance reasons.
 Microsoft recommends auditing AV exclusions on Exchange systems and assessing if they can be removed without impacting performance in your environment to ensure the highest level of protection.
 Exclusions can be managed by using Group Policy, PowerShell, or systems management tools like Microsoft Endpoint Configuration Manager.

 To audit AV exclusions on an Exchange Server running Defender Antivirus, run the **Get-MpPreference** command from an elevated PowerShell prompt.

-If exclusions can't be removed for the Exchange processes and folders, running a Quick Scan in Defender Antivirus scans the Exchange directories and files, regardless of exclusions.
+If exclusions can't be removed for the Exchange processes and folders, running a quick scan in Microsoft Defender Antivirus scans the Exchange directories and files, regardless of exclusions.

 ## See also